10 Flawed Character Writing Tips to Make Your Story More Engaging

 One of the best things about flawed characters is that they are allowed to grow and change.

 In other words, they are not static characters.
+They are dynamic characters.
 They evolve over time and learn from their mistakes.
-This makes them more relatable to readers and also allows for interesting plot development–very important if your writing a flaws for your main character.
+This makes them more relatable to readers and also allows for interesting plot development–very important if you're writing flaws for your main character.

 For example, if your character starts out as shy but eventually learns how to stand up for themselves, that's a great story arc.
 If your character begins as arrogant but eventually realizes the error of their ways, that's also a great storyline.
 Allowing your characters room to grow and change ensures that your story will never be boring or stale.